inotia00/revanced-manager/docs/README.md

 # 💊 ReVanced Manager

-This documentation explains how to use [ReVanced Manager](https://github.com/revanced/revanced-manager).
+This documentation explains how to use [RVX Manager](https://github.com/inotia00/revanced-manager).

 ## 📖 Table of contents